- Home

 Council member Feltus is the proud mother of two girls, Ryleigh and Zoe.

-Rick FranklinCouncil Member District 4 Rick Franklin was elected as the City Council member representing District 4 in 2019.
+Rick FranklinCouncil Member District 4 Rick Franklin was elected as the City Council member representing District 4 in 2019 and re-elected in 2023.
 Council member Franklin is a graduate of Southern Methodist University.
 A McKinney resident since 1963, Franklin and his wife, Tanya, raised four children in the community.
 Council member Franklin is a Commercial Real Estate Broker with over 35 years of experience.
 Before his election to Council, Franklin served on the following boards: |

 - McKinney Economic Development Corporation – 6 years